zuazo/chef-encrypted-attributes/README.md

 ## Chef::EncryptedAttribute API

-See the [API.md](API.md) file for a more detailed documentation about `Chef::EncryptedAttribute` class and its methods.
+See the [API documentation](http://www.rubydoc.info/gems/chef-encrypted-attributes/Chef/EncryptedAttribute/API.html) for a more detailed information about `Chef::EncryptedAttribute` class and its methods.

 ## Chef User Keys Access Limitation